-Once your applicable deductible has been met, GHI Major Medical Supplement will pay 60% of the reasonable and customary charges not reimbursed by GHI-CBP.
-The unreimbursed

-40% balance is the co-insurance amount you must pay.
-After your 60% coinsurance equals \$3,000 for individual or \$6,000 for family in a calendar year, GHI Major Medical Supplement will pay 100% of reasonable and customary charges not reimbursed by GHI-CBP.
+Once your applicable deductible has been met, Extended Medical Benefit will pay 60% of the difference between the amount reimbursed and the reasonable and customary charges.
+The un-reimbursed 40% balance is the co-insurance amount you must pay.
+After the 60% coinsurance equals \$3,000 for individual or \$6,000 for family in a calendar year, Extended Medical Benefit will pay 100% of the difference between the amount reimbursed and the reasonable and customary charges according to the schedule.